prometheus/statsd_exporter/README.md

 ## Lifecycle API

-The `statsd_exporter` has an optional lifecycle API (disabled by default) that can be used to reload, quit, or clear the exporter by sending a `PUT` or `POST` request to the `/-/reload`, `/-/quit`, or `/-/clear` endpoints.
+The `statsd_exporter` has an optional lifecycle API (disabled by default) that can be used to reload, quit, or clear dynamically registered StatsD metric series by sending a `PUT` or `POST` request to the `/-/reload`, `/-/quit`, or `/-/clear` endpoints.

 ## Relay